Yosemite valley tent cabins tips and tricks

 Whenever you park in an area you are not familiar with, take a photo on your smart-enough phone, standing a bit away from where you parked, so you can find your vehicle.

 (If you get on a shuttle bus, (note the shuttle bus stop number) turn around briefly and look back in the parking lot to find where your vehicle is (to the right, left, straight ahead, how many rows back?)
-OR where your tent cabin / cabin is, and you will be able to find it much more easily when you return it it after a day of sightseeing.)
+OR where your tent cabin / cabin is, and you will be able to find it much more easily when you return to it after a day of sightseeing.)

 You could bring pages from an old calendar with pictures you like to put up over the rules lists on the tent wall so you don’t have to find yourself reading the rules again and again.
 Or maybe just hang a t-shirt with a logo you like over the you-should-not-remove-these rules mini-posters.